longlh/passport-google-oauth-jwt/README.md

 # passport-google-oauth-jwt

-[Passport](http://passportjs.org/) strategy for authentication with [Google](http://www.google.com/), meet [Migrating to Google Sign-In Guide](https://developers.google.com/identity/sign-in/auth-migration).
+[Passport](http://passportjs.org/) strategy for authentication with [Google](http://www.google.com/) that meets the [Migrating to Google Sign-In Guide](https://developers.google.com/identity/sign-in/auth-migration).

-The strategy will get email of signed-in account by parsing JWT returned from Google OAuth.
-It does not get full Google profile, but it does not require [Google + API](https://developers.google.com/+/api/auth-migration#sign-in) enabled in [Google Developers Console](https://console.developers.google.com/).

-If you want to get a full Google profile, please consider using [Passport-Google-OAuth](https://github.com/jaredhanson/passport-google-oauth).
+The strategy will get access_token, refresh_token and email (with right scopes) of signed-in account by parsing JWT returned from Google OAuth.
+It does not get full Google profile, but it does not require [Google + API](https://developers.google.com/+/api/auth-migration#sign-in) enabled in [Google Developer's Console](https://console.developers.google.com/).
+If you want to get a full one, please consider using [passport-google-oauth](https://github.com/jaredhanson/passport-google-oauth).

 ## Install
 	$ npm install passport-google-oauth-jwt